ravdes/WebSocketWars/README.md

-# TicTacToe
+# WebSocketWars

 ## Application Flow and Utilities

-TicTacToe is an online platform allowing users to create their own accounts on the website.
+WebSocketWars is an online platform allowing users to create their own accounts on the website.
 Here's how it works:

 ### Account Creation and Verification